-Pulmonary embolism (PE) remains a worldwide major health issue (1).
-PE is among the most common causes of vascular death after myocardial infarction and stroke, and is the leading preventable cause of death in hospitalized patients (2).
+Pulmonary embolism (PE) remains a worldwide major health issue [1].
+PE is among the most common causes of vascular death after myocardial infarction and stroke, and is the leading preventable cause of death in hospitalised patients [2].

-The cornerstone of PE management includes rapid, effective anticoagulation (3).
-In patients with acute symptomatic PE, systemic thrombolytic therapy has been shown to reduce short-term all-cause and PE-specific mortality but is associated with increased risk of major bleeding (including intracranial hemorrhage [ICH]) (4).
-Since the net clinical benefit in unselected patients remains uncertain, clinical practice guidelines recommended the use of thrombolytic therapy for 1) patients with acute symptomatic PE and haemodynamic instability who do not have major contraindications owing to bleeding risk, and 2) patients without hypotension who experience hemodynamic deterioration while receiving anticoagulant therapy (5).
-Therefore, improved prediction of the risk of major bleeding in patients with acute PE receiving systemic thrombolysis is crucial to guide the choice of therapy (6).
-Unfortunately, however, no risk scores have been derived to predict major bleeds in PE patients treated with thrombolytics, and only one risk score has been developed, based on administrative claims data, to predict ICH in this group (PE-CH score) (7).
+The cornerstone of PE management includes rapid, effective anticoagulation [3].
+In patients with acute symptomatic PE, systemic thrombolytic therapy has been shown to reduce short-term all-cause and PE-specific mortality, but is associated with increased risk of major bleeding (including intracranial haemorrhage (ICH)) [4].
+Since the net clinical benefit in unselected patients remains uncertain, clinical practice guidelines recommend the use of thrombolytic therapy for 1) patients with acute symptomatic PE and haemodynamic instability who do not have major contraindications owing to bleeding risk, and 2) patients without hypotension who experience haemodynamic deterioration while receiving anticoagulant therapy [5].
+Therefore, improved prediction of the risk of major bleeding in patients with acute PE receiving systemic thrombolysis is crucial to guide the choice of therapy [6].
+However, unfortunately, no risk scores have been derived to predict major bleeds in PE patients treated with thrombolytics, and only one risk score has been developed, based on administrative claims data, to predict ICH in this group (PE-CH score) [7].

-The Registro Informatizado de la Enfermedad TromboEmbólica (RIETE) Registry is an ongoing, multicenter, international, prospective registry of consecutive patients with symptomatic, objectively confirmed, acute venous thromboembolism (VTE) (8, 9).
+The Registro Informatizado de la Enfermedad TromboEmbólica (RIETE) registry is an ongoing, multicentre, international, prospective registry of consecutive patients with symptomatic, objectively confirmed, acute venous thromboembolism (VTE) [8, 9].
 We derived and externally validated a clinical prediction score for major bleeding in PE patients treated with thrombolysis, identifying patients with either high or low probability of having a major bleed.